MrGegaz/MrGegaz/README.md

 ---

 ## 🔭 I’m currently working on
-- Nothing to big at the moment, just some learning.
+- Nothing too big at the moment, just some learning.

 ---

 ## 🌱 I’m currently learning
+- .NET.
+- Kotlin.
-- C# and AvaloniaUI.
+- Unity.

 ---